Dan-Popescu/Bulldozers_Price_Regression_Notebook/README.md

 - **AuctioneerID**: Identifier for the auctioneer managing the sale.
 - **MachineHoursCurrentMeter**: Current hour meter reading of the bulldozer.

-For a full list of features and descriptions, refer to the `Data Dictionary.xlsx` file from the data folder.
+Refer to the Data Dictionary.xlsx file located in the data folder for a full list of features and descriptions

 ---